 4 mins read

-However these restrictions were scrapped for children under 18.
+The government has scrapped these restrictions for children under 18.

-In July 2015 the Supreme Court found that the DLA hospital rules breached the human rights of a severely disabled child called Cameron Mathieson.
+In July 2015, the Supreme Court found that the DLA hospital rules breached the human rights of a severely disabled child called Cameron Mathieson.

 Young people who turn 18 whilst in hospital are not affected by the DLA/PIP hospital rules.
 This is because you are exempt so long as you were under 18 when your period in hospital first started.

-Payments of the care component of DLA or the daily living component of PIP continue to be affected by stays in residential accommodation where these costs are being met from public funds.
+Payments of the care component of DLA or the daily living component of PIP continue to be affected by stays in residential accommodation, where these costs are being met from public funds.
 This applies to children as well as to adults in residential accommodation.

 See our guide to Benefits if your child is in residential accommodation for more details of these rules.

-Call our free helpline for advice if your child is in residential care but the costs of this are being fully met by the NHS rather than by your local authority.
+Call our free helpline for advice if your child is in residential care, but the costs of this are being fully met by the NHS rather than by your local authority.

-If your child is likely to be in hospital for more than 52 weeks, then depending on your income this may affect the amount of any housing benefit you receive.
+If your child is likely to be in hospital for more than 52 weeks, then depending on your income, this may affect the amount of housing benefit you receive.